 Fellows Corporate Consortium, LLC (FCC) utilizes Social Psychology, also known as Psychological Sociology.
 Social Psychology strategies are utilized because this field focuses on contextual issues of organizational life that are influenced not only by psychological processes but by cultural and sociological developments of the human condition.
 Client organizations benefit from strategies centering on social conditions that affect employees among all levels based on issues concerning group dynamics, socialization, social identity, and social change.

-Fellows Corporate Consortium, LLC (FCC) utilizes Organizational Behavior strategies to help our client organizations move forward sustainably.
-O.B. is a field of study critically examining issues centering on gender, sexual orientation, ethnicity, ageism and cultural inclusion dynamics that often are the areas of “blind spots within organizations” couched in terms of diversity with little understanding of the impacts of the issues on people and organizational development.
-Client organizations must evaluate their stance of the hiring and promoting women, specifically women of color to executive ranks in order to remain competitive.
+Fellows Corporate Consortium, LLC (FCC) utilizes Organizational Behavior (O.B.) strategies to partner with and assist our client organizations in maintaining sustainable forward movement, and competitively thriving within the global world of work.
+O.B. is a field of study critically examining issues centering on dynamics that often are the areas of “blind spots” within organizations, couched in terms of diversity and inclusion, with little understanding of how the issues impact people and organizational development.

 Fellows Corporate Consortium, LLC (FCC) utilizes Organizational Development (O.D.), strategies to help our client organizations maximize their human assets.
 O.D. is the field of study and practice that focuses on various aspects of organizational life, aspects that include culture, values, systems, and behavior assists client organizations in their change and transformation process.
 The goal of O.D. is to increase organizational effectiveness and organizational health, through planned interventions in the organization’s processes or operations.
 Organizational Development is the application of behavioral scientific principles and methods to increase an organization's effectiveness.
 This field of study utilizes the social sciences to examine both the social and mechanical systems within an organization.
 It involves the exploration of (a) work processes, (b) communication styles, and (c) reward system of an organization’s culture.
 The organization’s overall productivity is improved by helping employees achieve their maximum potential.
 Organizational Development becomes imperative when client organizations (or unit(s) within the organizations) are undergoing a process of change.
 Issues examined within the field are those issues that embrace areas of structure, process, decision making, people behavior, team development, change management, process improvement and process re-engineering, 360-degree feedback processes, coaching, and counseling.
 These areas are essential to the balancing of the psychological issues of the organization.